Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM

-In this paper we obtain the full-color four-loop integrand of the three-point form factor of the stress-tensor multiplet in ${\cal N}=4$ SYM.
-In this construction, the color-kinematics duality has played a crucial role by providing a compact ansatz.
-One main challenge of the computation is if a solution consistent with all unitarity cut constraints actually exists.
-Interestingly, we find a large solution space for the four-loop CK-dual integrand.
+In this paper we obtain the full-color four-loop integrand of the three-point form factor of the stress-tensor supermultiplet in ${\cal N}=4$ SYM.
+The color-kinematics duality has played a crucial role by providing a compact ansatz.
+At such a high loop order, it is a priori not clear if a CK-dual solution consistent with all unitarity cuts exists.
+Interestingly, we find the four-loop solution space contains a surprisingly large number of free parameters.
 In Table~\ref{tab:fourloopsummary}, we give a summary of the CK-dual solutions up to four loops.
 We can see that as the number of loops increases, the number of masters (thus the size of the ansatz) increases mildly, while the dimension of the CK-dual solution space grows significantly.
 This strongly suggests that the construction can be applied to the form factor at five and even higher loops.

-The existence of a large solution space for the form factor is closely related to the generalized gauge transformation associated with the operator insertion \cite{Lin:2021kht, Lin:2021qol}.
-This generalized gauge transformation is expected to have a connection with the double copy prescription for form factors \cite{Lin:2021pne}, and it would be interesting to understand further from this perspective.
+Physically, these free parameters can be understood as duality-preserving deformations of the CK-dual integrands.
+For form factors, the existence of such deformations, and hence the exceptionally large solution space, is closely related to the generalized gauge transformation associated with the operator insertion, as discussed in the lower loop cases \cite{Lin:2021kht, Lin:2021qol}.
+Moreover, this generalized gauge transformation is expected to have a connection with the double copy prescription for form factors for which the progress has been made recently at tree level \cite{Lin:2021pne}, and it would be interesting to explore this further.

-We also show that the form factor satisfies a DDCI symmetry, namely, the four-dimensional planar integrand in the limit of $q^2\rightarrow0$ satisfies precisely a directional dual conformal symmetry with the boost vector $b^{\mu}\propto q^{\mu}$.
-This property should hold for more general higher-point and higher-loop form factor integrands.
-For the integrated planar form factors, the DDCI symmetry is broken by infrared divergences, however, the anomaly is expected to be captured by the anomalous conformal Ward identities \cite{Drummond:2007au} associated with the cusps of the dual Wilson lines.
-We leave further discussions to another work.
+We also show that the planar form factor satisfies a directional dual conformal symmetry, namely, the four-dimensional planar integrand in the limit of $q^2\rightarrow0$ satisfies precisely a directional dual conformal symmetry with the boost vector $b^{\mu}\propto q^{\mu}$.
+Such a hidden symmetry is non-trivial for form factors because non-planar diagrams are involved and are important in preserving the symmetry.
+It is also expected to be valid for general higher-point and higher-loop form factors of the stress-tensor supermultiplet, since the associated symmetry transformation preserves the periodic structure of the Wilson line configuration.
+Some two-loop four-point calculations under considerations support this symmetry, and more evidence is certainly expected.